Jbleezy/BO1-Reimagined/README.md

 * Upgraded: damage - 2000 (previously 1000-3000 damage depending on where the damage was dealt)
 * Upgraded: headshot damage - 16000 (previously 8000-10000 damage depending on where the damage was dealt)

+### M1 Carbine
+* Ammo now gets added at the same time that it does in the reload animation

 ### M16
 * Unupgraded: increased reserve ammo from 120 to 150
 * Upgraded: decreased grenade launcher explosion radius by 36%